LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 Your running application still has limited functionality.
 You won't yet be able to add a job from the *Add Job* form.
 You also won't yet be able to view the list of jobs or search for jobs - but this is mostly because you have no more job data.
 Move on to
 Part 2 below to get the app to be more useful.

+#.
+In your MySQL workbench, open a new query tab to check your database connection.

+#.
+At this point, you will have one table, ``job``.

 .. _tech-jobs-persistent-pt2: